113ll3/Ibmclouddocscli/reference/ibmcloud/cli_resource_group.md

   years: 2018

-lastupdated: "2018-11-05"
+lastupdated: "2018-11-29"
 ---

 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}
 {:tip: .tip}

-# Resource groups and resources
+# Working with resources and resource groups
 {: #ibmcloud_commands_resource}

 A resource group is a way for you to organize your account resources in customizable groupings.
 Use the following commands to manage {{site.data.keyword.Bluemix}} resource groups and resources in a resource group.